BOI Report 2026: complete guide to FinCEN Beneficial Ownership filing

 When you must update your BOI Report

-You must file an updated BOI Report within 30 days of any of these changes:
+If your entity is genuinely in scope, an updated BOI Report is generally due within 30 days of these changes:

-Important: Failing to file updates carries the same penalties as not filing the initial report ($591/day, up to $10,000 + 2 years criminal).
-At Exentax, we track these triggers and file updates automatically whenever you notify us of changes.
+Important — only if you are in scope: if your entity is a foreign reporting company and you have already filed, failing to file an update carries the same penalties as not filing the initial report ($591/day, up to $10,000 + 2 years criminal).
+For US-formed LLC owned by non-residents the obligation does not currently apply, so neither does the update window.
+If you are in scope, at Exentax we track these triggers and file updates whenever you notify us of changes.

 BOI Report exemptions